bhartiy/learnsellacious/pages/31.languages/03.changing-languages-language-filters/docs.md

 Now, both menus and their menu items are created.
 To visualize these menus on the frontend, we need to assign the menu modules to these menus.
 1. Go to Joomla administrator > Menus > Manage.
 2. Click on the Add a module for this menu.
 It will open a new menu module.
-3. To configure the module:<br>
+3. To configure the module for French Menu:<br>
 Title: French Menu.<br>
 Language: Select French (FR).<br>
 Position: Select position-7 (or any position you want to assign).<br>
 Click Save & Close.<br>
-Repeat the above process to create a module for the English menu.
-To configure the module for English menu:<br>
+Repeat the above process to create a module for the English menu.<br>
+4.To configure the module for English menu:<br>
 Title: English Menu.<br>
 Language: Select English (en-GB).<br>
 Position: Select position-7 (or any position you want to assign).<br>